dsingh07/adop-aws/layer5-ebs-backups/README.md

 # EBS Backup Lambda Function

 The template here creates the lambda function for creating EBS backups.
+The template works by creating snapshots of EC2 instance volumes on a schedule provided decided by an input cron expression.
+Which instances to snapshot, are also decided by input parameters for the tag key and tag value of the EC2 instances.

 # Using this template